AlessiaCiarlo/InteractiveGraphics_final-project/README.md

 webgl-utils.js: standard utilities from google to set up a webgl context

-MV.js: matrix/vector package for all the operation
+MV.js: matrix/vector package for all the operations done in this project

 OBJParser: standard parser for complex objects